zouppen/aoc-2024/log.md

 I learned how to use the graph library and my first shortest path algorithm task after my Master's degree and it was 14 years ago.
 Also, I can now say I master practical, real world use of list monad.

+**Update from December 20th:** Part 2 finished by using a clever bidirectional Dijkstra.
+First, shortest paths are calculated to all nodes normally, then edge directions are reversed and shortest routes are calculated from end to start instead.
+Then, intersection of those two tables are made with sum function, basically getting the shortest path length which ges via that node.

+Then, get the ones with smallest numbers, extract their coordinates, deduplicate, and count.
+The only gotcha is that End is extra node added earlier in my code which needs to be filtered out before counting.

+This took me some time but managed to not to spoil myself on Reddit.

 View my code: [Day16.hs](src/Day16.hs)